 Tip 5.
 Tune Up The Post-Processing

 Post-processing doesn't take much toll on your performance and it makes Battlegrounds look a lot less blurry which makes it easier to spot enemies from far away.
+Also compensates for some of all the other settings you've been tuning down.

 - Recommended setting: Put this on Ultra if your computer can handle it.
 If it can't, get the setting as high as possible.
+It's really pleasant on the eye.

 Tip 6.
 Control You Texture Settings